Find out how to clearly revise your writing and gain the attention of readers, editors, and publishers.

 What You’ll Submit:

-Your completed or partially completed essay or manuscript (3000-80,000 words) as a word or text document, and an optional description/summary of the manuscript, and/or a brief statement outlining your revision goals. *Please contact us for projects more than 80,000 words.
+Upload your completed or partially completed essay or manuscript (3000-80,000 words) as a word or text document, and an optional description/summary of the manuscript, and/or a brief statement outlining your revision goals.

 Minimum Length Requirement: